 Other Important Notices Regarding Our Privacy Practices

 Opt-Out.
 If you no longer wish to receive marketing-related emails from us, or you prefer that we not share personal information about you in the future with our affiliates and/or with third parties, you may opt out by following the “unsubscribe” instructions in the latest such message you have received or by contacting us at email@example.com.
 Please specify whether you are opting out of receiving messages from us or from us sharing your information with our affiliates and third parties.

 We will endeavor to comply with your request as soon as reasonably practicable.
 If you opt out as described above, we will not be able to remove your personal information from the databases of third parties with whom your personal information has already been shared.
 If you wish to cease receiving marketing-related emails from such third parties, please contact them directly.

 Use of the Site by Children.
-The Site is not directed to children under the age of 16 (who reside in the EU, the European Economic Area or Switzerland) and children under the age of 13 (who reside in the United States).
-Children under the applicable minimum age should not provide personal information through the Site.
+The Site is not directed to children under the age of 16.
+Children under the age of 16 should not provide personal information through the Site.
 If you become aware that a child has provided us with personal information, please contact us at firstname.lastname@example.org.